 They were looking to prove the theory that baseballs fly further the warmer they are.
 What had until now been an unproven old wives’ tale was given serious treatment by the world-renowned scientist and MLB star with a degree in biochemistry.

 “As you decrease temperature, you get less bounce, like an automobile tire on a very cold day – it’s a little more brittle.
-As you increase temperature, the elastomeres get a little mooshy; you get less bounce,” Rocks told CBS News.
+As you increase temperature, the elastomers get a little mushy; you get less bounce,” Rocks told CBS News.